-As I mentioned before, right in the beginning your faith may be weak and challenged by the defilements, but just notice, as you follow the Eightfold Path, how at each stage it gives rise to greater degrees of happiness.
-These experiences of happiness are real and are there to be turned to at any time if one can only notice them.
-They are like invisible companions that one takes for granted but often just doesn't notice.
+As mentioned before, right in the beginning your faith may be weak and challenged by the defilements, but just notice, as you follow the Eightfold Path, how each stage gives rise to greater degrees of happiness.
+These experiences of happiness are real and are there to be turned to at any time if you will only notice them.
+They are like invisible companions that one takes for granted and often just doesn't notice.
 They will give increased faith that this practice works, and as that faith builds up, it will propel you along the path.

-You are in the presence of Nibbana because you are practising the Noble Eightfold Path.
-Confidence in this truth might just enable the mind to accept that Nibbana is only hidden behind the thinnest of veils.
-You might just get the incentive to go beyond and achieve Jhana, achieve insight, and become one of the Noble Ones.
-Then you will realise that it wasn't all that difficult.
-Just go one step further behind the defences of the illusion of self.
+You are in the presence of Nibbána because you are practising the Noble Eightfold Path.
+Confidence in this truth might just enable the mind to accept that Nibbána is only hidden behind the thinnest of veils.
+You might just get the incentive to go beyond and achieve Jhána, achieve Insight, and become one of the Noble Ones.
+Then you will realize that it wasn't all that much, not all that difficult.
+Just go one step further into the mind and one step further behind the defenses of the delusion of self.
 Notes

-- I. Trans.
-By F.L.
-Woodward, ed.
-By Mrs. C.A.F.
-Rhys Davids (London: Pali Text Society, 1982). - 2.
-Yena yena hi mannanti tato tam hoti annatha.
-See, e.g., Majjhima Nikaya No. 113 (III 42 foll.). - 3.
-"Mara ... is the Buddhist 'Tempter' figure. ...
+1. Trans. by F.L.
+Woodward, ed. by Mrs. C.A.F.
+Rhys Davids (London: Pali Text Society, 1982).

+2. Yena yena hi maññanti tato ta.m hoti aññathá See, e.g., Majjhima Nikáya No. 113 (III 42 foll.).

+3. "Mára ... is the Buddhist 'Tempter'- figure. ...
 He appears in the texts both as a real person (i.e., as a deity) and as the personification of evil and passions, of the totality of worldly existence and of death."
-Nyanatiloka Thera, Buddhist Dictionary (4th rev. ed.), (Kandy, Sri Lanka, Buddhist Publication Society, 1980), p.116. - 4.
-Sambodhisukha.
-See, e.g., the Latukikopama Sutta, Majjhima Nikaya No. 66(I 454). - 5.
-Samyutta Nikaya, 22:87 (II 120).
+Nyanatiloka Thera, Buddhist Dictionary (4th rev. ed.), (Kandy, Sri Lanka, Buddhist Publication Society, 1980), p.116.

+4. Sambodhisukha.
+See, e.g., the Latukikopama Sutta, Majjhima Nikaya No. 66 (1 454).

+5. Sa.myutta Nikáya, 22:87 (III 120).